Jinniesss/VideoAnalysis/README.md

   ```

   + calls functions `corrected`, `transform`, and `plot_trajectory`
-  + The main function only needs to call this.
+  + The main function only needs to call this one.